vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 - To remove security warnings when you connect to the Getting Started page or management portal, see [Obtain the Thumbprints and CA Files of the vSphere Integrated Containers Appliance Certificates](obtain_appliance_certs.md) and [Verify and Trust vSphere Integrated Containers Appliance Certificates](../vic_cloud_admin/trust_vic_certs.md).
 - If you see a certificate error when you attempt to go to http://<i>vic_appliance_address</i>, see [Browser Rejects Certificates with `ERR_CERT_INVALID` Error](ts_cert_error.md).
 - If necessary, you can reconfigure the appliance after deployment by editing the settings of the appliance VM.
 For information about reconfiguring the appliance, see [Reconfigure the vSphere Integrated Containers Appliance](reconfigure_appliance.md).
+- If, after deployment, you need to register the appliance with a different Platform Services Controller, you can do so by reinitializing the appliance.
+For information about registering the appliance with a different Platform Services Controller, see [Register the vSphere Integrated Containers Appliance with a Different Platform Services Controller](register_different_psc.md).